stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 Generally an application will employ a double or triple-buffer strategy where a completed frame is presented while the next is being rendered, the buffers are swapped, and the process repeats for the next frame.
 In addition Vulkan is designed to allow these activities to be executed in parallel if required.

-During this chapter we will also introduce several new framework components and supporting functionality (covered in detail at the end of the chapter).
+During this chapter we also introduce several new framework components and supporting functionality which are covered in detail towards at the end of the page.

 ---